AHaliq/thesis-defense/main.typ

 - poseidon gate
 - message passing gate & public input gate

+how to present a properad? full pre-constraints? rough sketch? give simple example first? jump to relative wires in poseidon? omit features just talk about use case in IVC?

 = Conclusion

 == Summary

-TODO
-- IVC for light node catchup
+- to implement IVC for light node catchup, we need a SNARK
+- Plonk is a SNARK but needs an arithmetization scheme that is feasible
-- informs arithmetization demands
+- The abstractions used to define arithmetization makes
-- benefits of formalization
+  - some classes of bugs impossible
+  - algebraic optimizations
+  - clean expressivity e.g. index maps
+  - primitives for proofs.
-- general scheme extending beyond thesis use case and even plonk
+- The abstractions has use case beyond IVC, catchup and even plonk.

 == Future Work

-TODO
-- full specification (copy, interpolate, prover, verifier); agda? hacspec?
+- Full specification (copy, interpolate, prover, verifier)
+- Formal specification.
+In agda? hacspec?
-- properad and relative gate compute caching
+- Properad and relative gate compute caching; abstraction level 2
-- user domain specific algebraic optimization via egglog rewriting
+- User domain specific algebraic optimization via egglog rewriting
+- Dependent properads; table row count dependent properads
+  - root of unity as a canonical program, not ad hoc in interpolate
-- dependent properads (e.g.table row count dependent properads); root of unity, optimal multi lookup (dynamic mina lookups)
+  - optimal multi lookup (dynamic mina lookups)
-- full correctness and soundness proofs of arith
+- Correctness and Soundness proofs of arith in full generality.